amiteshrai/crypto-data-aggregator/README.md

-# Crypto Data Applications
+# Crypto Data Aggregator

-Sample applications built using Python and APIs
+Sample applications built using Python and APIs to collect relevant data about crypto currencies and exchanges.